indieDevelopments/azulejo/readme.md

 1. [universe-core](https://github.com/indieDevelopments/universe-core) — contains basic utils and services to work with DB.

-2. [coming soon] universe-module — app template which can be used as subapp or as standalone app.
+2. [universe-module](https://github.com/indieDevelopments/universe-module) — app template which can be used as subapp or as standalone app.
 It may be a separate API realization, an e-commerce module, etc…

 3. [coming soon] universe-space — regular application template in a nutshell.